Content

 Conclusion

-As per knowledge of science, stimming, tics, and ADHD are interlinked; however, one of them can not define the development of the other.
-Stimming is not a symptom specific to ADHD, but in some cases, people with ADHD may relate to engaging themselves in it.
+According to Health Sciences, stimming, tics, and ADHD can co-occur; however, one can not define the development of the other.
+Stimming is not a symptom specific to ADHD, but in some cases, people with ADHD may experience stimming.
 Tics, on the other hand, may indicate the presence of another condition, comorbid with ADHD.
-If you want to go through a detailed assessment, book an online appointment with a licensed medical provider at MEDvidi.
+If you want to have a detailed assessment, book an online appointment with a licensed medical provider at MEDvidi.

 Sources